Simo-dg/cs-project/readme.md

 - **StaticArrays** (`SVector{3,Float64}`) are used for all 3D vectors to avoid heap allocations.
 - All large arrays are **preallocated** and reused via dedicated workspace structures.
-- Core numerical kernels are **allocation-free**; remaining allocations originate from setup, I/O, or plotting.
+- Core numerical kernels are **allocation-free**; inner loops avoid dynamic memory operations.
-- The outer grid loops are parallelized using `Threads.@threads`, achieving ~80–85% CPU utilization.
+- The outer grid loops are parallelized using `Threads.@threads` for multi-core scalability.
+- Careful attention is paid to \*\*avoiding type instability, unnecessary temporaries, and branching

 ---